Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Attraction (on-lead)

 We found that there were very few markers or directions once we turned off from the main road.
 It was a very rough and narrow track, and we weren’t sure if we were heading the right direction or not.
 We decided to stop at this roundabout point and go on foot to explore the area.
+We walked up a couple of sand dunes and came across a huge clearing surrounded by white sandhills.
+We realised we could have probably driven up to the clearing but it was hard to tell with the lack of signposts.
+The area did look like it might be good for sandboarding.

 Yenerbie Sandhills.
 Located in Streaky Bay, Eyre Peninsula, South Australia.